Buying a Bike on a Budget

 It can be pretty exciting.
 You have been salivating over all the possibilities that now await you.
 You have images of Harley Davidson choppers floating through your head, well… until you finally see the price tag.

 Don’t let the seeming inaccessibility of modern bikes take the wind out of your sails.
-There is a way to find that amazing bike, which is going to offer you the freedom coveted by every American generation without breaking the bank.
+There is a way to find that fantastic bike that will offer you the freedom coveted by every American generation without breaking the bank.

 What kind of budget are you working with?

 Figure out what you can COMFORTABLY afford.
-If you find that you do not yet have enough money to buy the bike you are looking for then don’t’ settle.
+If you do not yet have enough money to buy the bike you are looking for, don’t settle.
 Save and increase your buying power until you can contentedly spend what you need.

 What kind of work can you do on your bike?

 Okay, there is a secret.
 One of the ways to get a great deal on your bike is to be able to do work on it yourself.
-Usually, this is going to entail a new battery, spark plugs, and a carburetor cleaning.
+Usually, this will entail a new battery, spark plugs, and a carburetor cleaning.

-If you can follow instructions, seriously think about problems, and have access to some tools, (borrowing is okay too) then you have everything you need to find a great deal on a used bike.
-So, you have watched some videos and have hoodwinked your dad into lending you his tools, you are now ready to get to searching.
+If you can follow instructions, seriously think about problems, and have access to some tools (borrowing is okay, too), then you have everything you need to find a great deal on a used bike.
+So, you have watched some videos and hoodwinked your dad into lending you his tools, and you are now ready to search.

 What bike are you looking for?

 Don’t jump on the first bike you find.
-I highly recommend you go to https://www.permit.bike/buying-a-motorbike/ which lays out the types of bikes and their pros and cons.
-For your first bike on a budget, the easiest bike to find is a 1980ish Japanese bike (Honda, Suzuki, and Yamaha) that are single cylinder (200-400cc).
+I highly recommend you go to https://www.permit.bike/buying-a-motorbike/, which lists the types of bikes and their pros and cons.
+For your first bike on a budget, the most leisurely bike to find is a 1980ish Japanese bike (Honda, Suzuki, and Yamaha) that is single-cylinder (200-400cc).

 These bikes will run forever and are easier to find parts for.
-For the purposes of simplicity, a great way to save money on your new bike is do the work yourself.
-I would avoid sport bikes and stick to cruisers.
-The reason being that the older sport bikes can be, it’s more of a pain to work on since everything is packed really tight.
+For simplicity, a great way to save money on your new bike is to do the work yourself.
+I would avoid sports bikes and stick to cruisers.
+The reason is that the older sports bikes can be, it’s more of a pain to work on since everything is packed tight.
 Cruisers give you plenty of room.

 Where the heck can you find these budget motorcycles?

-There are a lot of sites like Cycle Trader, Auto Trader, eBay, etc… that have listings for motorcycles but you aren’t likely to find the kind of deals you will on Craigslist.
-WARNING: with the increased number of potential deals, comes an increased risk of walking into a Lemon.
+There are a lot of sites like Cycle Trader, Auto Trader, eBay, etc… that have listings for motorcycles, but you aren’t likely to find the kind of deals you will on Craigslist.
+WARNING: with the increased number of potential deals comes an increased risk of entering a Lemon.
 Again, don’t jump at the first bike you see.

-If you really want to get a great deal on a bike with a tight budget, you are going to have to do some research.
-This can be a little scary, especially if you are used to going to dealers and having that part already taken care of.
+If you want to get a great deal on a bike with a tight budget, you must research.
+This can be a little scary, mainly if you are used to going to dealers and having that part already taken care of.
 The rewards of buying on a budget and getting an excellent deal can be worthwhile.
-You could buy a great bike, learn some minor maintenance and repair skills, and produce something amazing with your own two hands.
+You could buy a great bike, learn minor maintenance and repair skills, and produce something amazing with your two hands.

 What do you mean by research?

 You keep looking around Craigslist and eBay to see what the bikes are selling for.
-Make sure to check the completed auctions of eBay, not just open auctions.
+Check the completed auctions on eBay, not just open auctions.
 This will give you a fair idea of the general market value of your soon-to-be bike.

-Compare the fair market value to what your potential seller is asking (all sellers are open to negotiation).
-If the price is a little below then you may be able to negotiate a good deal since he is most likely eager to sell.
-If the bike is way under your number, then there may be some major issues.
+Compare the fair market value to what your potential seller asks (all sellers are open to negotiation).
+If the price is a little below, you may be able to negotiate a good deal since he is most likely eager to sell.
+There may be significant issues if the bike is way under your number.
 It is not worth it.
-If the number is a little high then your seller is leaving room to negotiate.
+If the number is a little high, your seller leaves room to negotiate.

-Finally, if the price is extremely high then don’t even bother.
-There may be some special customization, circumstance, or story that makes the seller feel like his number is justified.
-Just leave it be and maybe in a few weeks, you will see that number drop.
+Finally, if the price is exceptionally high, then don’t even bother.
+Some unique customization, circumstance, or story may make the seller feel like his number is justified.
+Just leave it be, and maybe you will see that number drop in a few weeks.

-So now you know what it takes to find and buy a great budget motorcycle.
-If you want more tips on how to repair, flip, and build your new toy then stay posted.
+So now you know what it takes to find and buy a great-budget motorcycle.
+If you want more tips on repairing, flipping, and building your new toy, stay posted.

 See you on the road.